2018 was the second-worst year for measles in the U.S. since 2000

 Breaking News Emails

-Health officials in one county in Washington have declared a public health emergency because of an outbreak of measles that has infected 22 people so far.
+Health officials in one county near Portland, Oregon have declared a public health emergency because of an outbreak of measles that has infected 22 people so far.
 An outbreak among Orthodox Jews has led to 177 cases in New York, helping make 2018 the second-worst year for measles since 2000, according to the Centers for Disease Control and Prevention.

 The outbreaks are sparked by travelers who bring the virus back from other countries, as the virus finds fuel in pockets of unvaccinated people, the CDC says.